See procedures under Investigation for tasks that must be undertaken.

 - place the child in an out-of-home care service, pending that hearing or resumption;

-- place the child in a secure welfare service, pending that hearing or resumption (see Secure welfare service placement for policy and procedures on placing a child in a secure welfare service);
+- place the child in a secure care service, pending that hearing or resumption (see Secure care service placement for policy and procedures on placing a child in a secure care service);

 - place the child in a declared hospital, on the provision to the court or bail justice of a statement in the prescribed form by or on behalf of the chief executive of the hospital that a bed is available for the child at the hospital;